When plantar fasciitis is so bad I can’t walk

 How do we diagnose plantar fasciitis?

 Usually, we diagnose plantar fasciitis by a clinical assessment.
 Firstly, a history of typical pain combined with an examination of tenderness at the site of plantar fascia swelling are classical features.
-In addition, it is essential to detect factors that increase the risk of this injury, including training errors and restrictions in the lower back, pelvis, or lower limb.
+Additionally, it is crucial to identify factors that increase the risk of this injury, including training errors and limitations in the lower back, pelvis, or lower limbs.

-Generally, imaging assists in confirming the diagnosis.
+Generally, imaging helps confirm the diagnosis.
 Ultrasound helps detect typical changes in swelling and thickening of the plantar fascia.
 Ultrasound excludes conditions that mimic plantar fasciitis, such as plantar fibroma.
 In addition, we use MRI if we suspect other conditions, such as stress fractures or bone cysts in the heel or Baxter’s nerve entrapment.
 Not all heel pain is due to plantar fasciitis and may need different treatment.

 What is the treatment of plantar fasciitis?